Engineering creativity is a core skill for every engineer. It’s even more important, for engineers who lead and work on the bleeding edge.

 #18 Find someone to lean on for emotional support

 Tackling complex engineering problems can be mind-numbingly stressful.
 In these instances, any type of support helps.
 Especially if your support is someone in your field.
-Someone who can empathize with you, and even give you feedback.
+Someone who can empathize with you, and give you feedback.

 #19 Take a step outside of your circle of expertise

 Sometimes, inspiration comes from industries outside of yours.
 Or even, from something completely off the wall.